locationtech/geomesa/docs/tutorials/geomesa-quickstart-cassandra.rst

 .. warning::

-    To successfully run this command you must have a computer that is connected to the internet in order to access external leaflet resources.
+    To successfully run this command you must have a computer that is connected to the internet in order to access external Leaflet resources.

 The ``export`` command is a part of the GeoMesa Cassandra command-line tools.
 In order to use the command, ensure you have the command-line tools installed as described in :ref:`setting_up_cassandra_commandline`.
-The ``export`` command provides the ``leaflet`` format which will export the features to a leaflet map that you can open in your web browser.
+The ``export`` command provides the ``leaflet`` format which will export the features to a Leaflet map that you can open in your web browser.
 To produce the map, run the following command from the GeoMesa Cassandra tools distribution directory:

 .. code:: bash